Geometric Capacity of Transformers: A Tropical Geometry Perspective: Conclusion

 \section{Conclusion}

-We introduced a tropical geometry framework to quantify transformer expressivity.
-By proving an equivalence between zero-temperature self-attention and Power Voronoi diagram, for the first time, we show that the tight maximal number of linear regions scales as $\Theta(N^{d_{\text{model}}L})$, with per-layer complexity growing as $\mathcal{O}(N^H)$ through the Minkowski sum of multi-head Newton polytopes.
-Stability bounds further ensure that this structure persists at finite temperatures.
-While this provides a clear geometric measure of maximal capacity, the work does not capture the non-piecewise-linear effects of standard normalizations or data-dependent optimization dynamics, which remain important directions for future work.
+We introduced a tropical geometry framework to quantify the geometric capacity of transformer.
+By proving an equivalence between zero-temperature self-attention and Power Voronoi diagram, for the first time, we show that the tight maximal number of linear regions scales as $\Theta\!\left(N^{\min\{H,d_{\mathrm{model}}-1\}L}\right)$, with per-layer complexity bounded by $\mathcal{O}(N^H)$ and sharpening to $\mathcal{O}((HN)^{d_{\mathrm{model}}-1})$ through the Minkowski sum of multi-head Newton polytopes.
+Stability bounds further show that top-$1$ winners and pairwise tie sets are preserved at finite temperatures, with exponentially decaying local approximation bounds away from routing boundaries.
+While this provides a clear geometric measure of maximal polyhedral complexity, the work does not capture the non-piecewise-linear effects of standard normalizations or data-dependent optimization dynamics, which remain important directions for future work.